-The High Yield investments managed by PGIM invests in a diversified portfolio of U.S. dollar-denominated high-yield bonds with an emphasis on debt securities below investment grade.
+High Yield investments are made up of a diversified portfolio of U.S. dollar-denominated high-yield bonds with an emphasis on debt securities below investment grade.
 High-yield bonds are debt securities that are rated below investment grade (rated "Ba" or lower by Moody's or "BB" or lower by Standard & Poor's).
-Investing in high-income bond funds is subject to credit risk, market volatility, interest rate risk, and liquidity risk.
+Investing in high-yield bond funds is subject to credit risk, market volatility, interest rate risk, and liquidity risk.